-Get the Inside Scoop on the latest market trends and updates on the seafood industry.
-Our market news page is updated each month so you can stay on top of seasonal seafood changes and be aware of price fluctuations.
+Get the inside scoop on the latest market trends and updates on the seafood industry.
+Our market news page is updated monthly so you can stay on top of seasonal seafood changes and be aware of price fluctuations.

 Welcome to the Lusamerica market news page.